 The witness requirement would have disenfranchised over a quarter of Virginians age 18 and over who live alone.
 It would also disproportionately impact Virginians over 65 years of age, Virginians with disabilities and Black Virginians, who are experiencing COVID-19 at higher rates.

 The ACLU of Virginia took legal action to address the witness requirement at the start of the pandemic to protect our right to vote safely.
 In April, we filed a federal lawsuit on behalf of the League of Women Voters of Virginia and several individual Virginia voters to challenge the witness requirement.
-In May, a federal court approved an agreement waiving the witness signature requirement for the June 23 primary.
+In May, a federal court approved an agreement waiving the witness signature requirement for voters who could not safely get a signature in the June 23 primary.